 Subscribe now for natural pregnancy updates based on your due date!

 So much happening this week!
 But what’s up with that… tail?
 Plus, are you taking the best prenatal for you?

 Still, there’s a lot of action happening in that tiny little body of hers.
-Although you can’t hear it, her heart is pumping away at over 100 bpm, which is twice as fast as an adult’s.
-Other vital organs are developing, too.
+Let's start with her heart: It's pumping away at over 100 bpm and organizing in a way that will soon resemble four heart chambers.